rebootl/website-rubric/notes.md

 *** improve ***

+- page width improvement, font size evtl. --> to test bg evtl.
+  DUPLICATE (- improve page width for widescreen)

+- move login into reg. view,
+  try to use decorator for login check in interface

-- improve page nav, list overview
+- improve page nav, list overview --> ??

-- improve page width for widescreen

 - evtl. dim timeline links

+- evtl. use less for css

 *** to check ***